AI-Hypercomputer/gpu-recipes/training/a3ultra/mixtral-8x7b/nemo-pretraining-gke/README.md

    ```

 **Note:** The `batch_size`, `num_accelerators`, `precision`, `model_type` and `accelerator_type` are the
-specific values for this recipe running the default configuration.
+specific values for this recipe running the default configuration with 32 nodes.
 Average step time
 is computed by default using the steps 10 to 30.

 For more detailed information and advanced usage instructions of this tool,